arv-anshul/PW-courses-scrapper-app/README.md

 3. Made a `streamlit app` as `app.py` which displays each course information as `module` with its parts and sub-parts.

+4. Now, it also shows the projects related to each course and their parts.

 ---

 ## Created by [arv-anshul](https://github.com/arv-anshul)